huwwp/cryptop/README.rst

 Cryptop creates two config files in a .cryptop folder in your home directory.

-.crypto/config.ini contains currency and theme configuration (text and backgrounds colors)
+.crypto/config.ini contains theme configuration (text/background colors) and options to change the output currency (default USD) and update frequency.

 .. image:: img\fall.png